elisehuard/game_of_life/README.md

     gem install ffi-ncurses-0.3.2.gem

 NOTE: I've asked the maintainer of ffi-ncurses to pull in the fix, so this might not be necessary.
-NOTE: I suspect this might not work under windows ...

 To run: (example script given life_ncurses_script)